lichkitsch/old_campaigns/char_generator.md

 - Sloth: "The path of least resistance is the path I want to take."
 - Wrath: "I'll make them pay.
 I'll make them all pay."
 - Envy: "I must be better than them."
-- Pride: "I deserve more than what I have."
+- Pride: "Am I not worthy of worship?
+Am I not a god among men?"